J Günther PhotographyPrivate Photography Lessons | Fine Art Prints

 Q: What is your experience in photography?

 My passion is to be outdoors and doing photography.
 I’ve been all over the iconic western US as well as southeast Asia (Thailand, Malaysia, Singapore) and Europe.
 I enjoy being with like-minded people searching for that special “image”.
-For me the weather isn’t an issue, as on a very chilly sunrise in the Alabama Hills I met Christophe Cassegrain, an outstanding & well known French photographer who said to me, “there isn’t bad weather really, just bad clothes”.
+I like going out when others are coming in… For me, the weather isn’t an issue, as on a very chilly sunrise in the Alabama Hills I met Christophe Cassegrain, an outstanding & well-known French photographer who said to me, “there isn’t bad weather really, just bad clothes”.
 A profound statement to which I adhere.
 I’ve shot in sub-zero to extremely high desert temperatures and enjoyed every nanosecond.

 Along with my journey, I was and still am mentored by Marv Miller who himself was a student and friend of Ansel Adams.
 This for me has been an incredibly wonderful experience and a close friendship continues to this day.